hstern2/amsr/README.md

 ### Branches
 Branches are formed automatically when atoms can no longer make bonds.
-They can also be made by "capping" or "saturating" an atom with hydrogens, using a period (`.`).
+They can also be made by "capping" or "saturating" an atom with hydrogens, using a period `.`.
 The capping hydrogens are applied to the most recently-added atom which can still make bonds.
-In the example below, the dot caps the third carbon, so that the fourth is added to the second rather than the third, to form isobutane rather than *n*-butane.
+New atoms will then be added to those added earlier, forming a branch.

 | AMSR | molecule |
 | --- | --- |
 CCC.C | [isobutane](https://en.wikipedia.org/wiki/Isobutane)
+CC.CC.C.C | [2,2-dimethylbutane](https://pubchem.ncbi.nlm.nih.gov/compound/6403)

 <table><tr>